 pip install pong

-PEGASUS is a freely available software package, released by Nakka et al. (in press, Genetics), for combining SNP-level p-values into gene scores and conducting gene-level association tests with a phenotype of interest.
+PEGASUS is a freely available software package, released by Nakka et al. (2016, Genetics), for combining SNP-level p-values into gene scores and conducting gene-level association tests with a phenotype of interest.
 PEGASUS computes gene scores of association analytically and produces gene scores with as much as 10 orders of magnitude higher numerical precision than competing methods.